mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 to a reader.

 There are so many built-ins
-that's it's really hard to narrow down my favorites.
+that it's really hard to narrow down my favorites.
 Check out the full list
 to see what might be useful for you.

 What if the built-ins don't cover what you need?
 Have no fear,
-Django let's you make custom tags and filters for your own purposes.
+Django lets you make custom tags and filters for your own purposes.
 We'll see how next.